-Before I give you the low down on grading these, it’s important to note that there are some things you can do to help set your kids up for success.
+Before I give you the low down, it’s important to note that there are some things you can do to help set your kids up for success.
 In my classroom, it was as simple as using the first 5-8 minutes of class to update the table of contents while I took attendance and passed back papers.
 Doing so gives the students time to complete their table of contents and to organize their notebooks.

 The table of contents is up on the board every day (via projector), even if nothing had changed the day before (as some students may have been absent or had not finished).
 You can also use this time to incorporate bellringers, but no matter what, have an updated table of contents up there at the beginning of every class.